Tonks89/RoboND-Kinematics-Project/writeup_template.md

 ---
 ## Project Implementation

 The previous analysis was implemented as a python script: **IK_server.py**.
 A script which calculates the joint trajectories corresponding to desired end-effector poses.
-The code is divided into thwo main sections: forward kinematics and inverse kinematics.
+The code is divided into two main sections: forward kinematics and inverse kinematics.

 * The forward kinematics section contains the implementation of PART 1 (Robot geometry and DH parameters) and PART 2 (Forward Kinematic Model (FKM)) of the previous analysis.
 * The inverse kinematics section contains the implementation of PART 3 (Inverse Kinematic Model (IKM)) of the previous analysis.
 Additionally, this part of the code also checks for the following special cases: